peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-30 Famefucker.md

 - Party reconvenes in the dining area
 - Oz tosses something to Lysanderoth, then to Mabel
 	- She then walks up to Hymn and says, "Don't get the wrong idea," and hands them something
-	- She had taken the platinum rings from the [[Recaps/2023-08-23 Ragged Little Pill\|yesterday]] and personalized each one; with runes for Lysanderoth, filigree and mushrooms for Mabel, and a door for Hymn
+	- She had taken the platinum rings from the [[Recaps/2023-08-23 Ragged Little Pill#Strange Shopping\|yesterday]] and personalized each one; with runes for Lysanderoth, filigree and mushrooms for Mabel, and a door for Hymn
 	- Hymn says that she can't marry three people at once, and Lysanderoth says that he doesn't want to marry her, but points out that polygamy is legal amongst citizens
 - Hymn doesn't put their ring on until they see that Mabel and Lysanderoth have, then casts Detect Magic on it and finds nothing
 	- Oz laughs and asks if they don't trust her